ETHZ-RobotX/RoboticsSummerSchool/docs/rss/tutorial_preparations/artefact_detection_tutorial_preparations.md

    docker ps
    ```

-   The output will look like this if you are using the rss_workspace:
+   The output will look like this if you are using the smb_ros2_workspace:
    ```
-   CONTAINER ID   IMAGE                            COMMAND       CREATED         STATUS         NAMES 1234567890ab   vsc-rss_workspace-123asd-uid     "/bin/bash"   5 minutes ago   Up 5 minutes   sad_hawking
+   CONTAINER ID   IMAGE                            COMMAND       CREATED         STATUS         NAMES 1234567890ab   vsc-smb_ros2_workspace-123asd-uid     "/bin/bash"   5 minutes ago   Up 5 minutes   sad_hawking
    ```

    or like this if you are using the smb_docker: